cardano-community/guild-operators/docs/Scripts/cntools.md

 See [CNCLI](../Scripts/cncli.md) and [Log Monitor](../Scripts/logmonitor.md) sections for more details.

-CNTools can operate in following modes:
+Koios CNTools can operate in following modes:

 - Advanced - When CNTools is launched with `-a` runtime argument, this launches CNTools exposing a new `Advanced` menu, which allows users to manage (create/mint/burn) new assets.
 - Online - When all wallet and pool keys are available on the hot node, use this option.
 This is the default mode when you start CNTools without parameters.